 The DMP Tool linked below will help you create a DMP and update it when needed; it will also allow supervisors to review and check the plan and request the creation of R: drives for students.

 The DMP Tool Help document gives assistance on common issues for researchers and supervisors using the tool.

-The following fictitious example plans in the faculties of Science and Engineering, Curtin Business School, Health Sciences, Humanities, Centre for Aboriginal Studies and Vice-Chancellory may provide assistance.
+The examples are fictitious DMPs in the faculties of Science and Engineering, Health Sciences, Business & Law, Humanities, Centre for Aboriginal Studies and the Vice-Chancellory, which may provide assistance.

 Research funding bodies are concerned with obtaining the best outcomes for the research they fund.
 One of the ways they do this is by ensuring that researchers have a plan for their data throughout the whole research process.